English 62 & 88

 Class Requirements

 Please note that this is a web-based course.
-The web-based syllabus is the primary course text.
+The web-based syllabus is the primary course text, along with the anthologies.
 The web syllabus will be revised over the course of the semester; final assignments will be posted by at least one week ahead of the date listed.
 While there are many assigned readings from the anthology, many others will be available only via the web.
 Some may wish to print-out the on-line readings; where possible, on-line texts that are being dicussed in class will be projected onto the screen (but you may prefer to bring your own hard copies with you).

 Requirements

-In addition to the assigned reading, there is ONE WRITTEN ASSIGNMENT PER WEEK, consisting of a critical response to the reading AND a creative response.
-Please post your response no later than Tuesday morning.
+In addition to the assigned reading, there is ONE WRITTEN ASSIGNMENT PER WEEK, consisting of a critical response to the reading AND a creative response to each of the 13 sections of the course.
+(If you prefer to break this up into two responses, that is ok, but one preferred.
+In that case, post your second response by Wednesday at noon.)

 A note on the reading: The amount of reading varies from week to week and inevitably much of the reading will not be discussed in class.
 What is discussed in class will be determined, in part, by posts to the list.
 If you find there is too much reading for a given week, stop after an alloted amount of time.
 In such cases, you will need to use your own judgment as to whether it is better to read everything quickly to pick a few pieces to read in depth.